scohen40/Memory-Game/README.md

 **REQUIREMENTS**
 ***
 1. Be main.GUI Based (Swing, JPanel)
-2. Have some sort of user interaction (perhaps with clicking).
+2. Have some sort of user interaction (clicking to flip cards).

 **TO DO**